 A cup of this herbal brew each day isn't likely to get you back into your skinny jeans.
-But some research suggests tea can help you lose a small amount of weight -- especially when you pair it with a sensible diet and exercise.
+But some research suggests tea may help you lose a very small amount of weight when you pair it with a sensible diet and exercise.
 And consider this: If you swap out your morning mocha latte for a cup of tea with lemon, you'll trim almost 300 calories from your daily total.

 Teas have a type of flavonoid called catechins that may boost metabolism and help your body break down fats more quickly.
 And the caffeine in many teas increases your energy use, causing your body to burn more calories.
-These two compounds probably work best together for weight loss.
+These two compounds probably work best together for any weight loss that may occur.

 Once you've lost weight, tea could help you keep it off by preventing the metabolism slowdown that's common after dropping a few pounds.